JosephBARBIERDARNAL/autoSHARE/docs/about.md

 ## How autoSHARE works

-AutoSHARE uses the `streamlit` library for the user interface, and other Python packages that you can find [here](https://github.com/JosephBARBIERDARNAL/autoSHARE/blob/main/requirements.txt).
+autoSHARE uses the `streamlit` library for the user interface, and other Python packages that you can find [here](https://github.com/JosephBARBIERDARNAL/autoSHARE/blob/main/requirements.txt).

-A more in-depth explanation of the code can be found [on the main page](index.html).
+A more in-depth explanation of the code can be found [on the main page](index.md).

 ## Code